daostack/arc/docs/library/README.md

     organization.scheme('UpgradeScheme');
     organization.scheme('GlobalConstraintRegistrar');

-This function will also check if all preconditions for using the scheme are fulfilled.

 We can use our schemeRegistrar to propose to add a new Scheme - say one for making contributions: